oracle/docker-images/OracleCoherence/README.md

     The resulting image file will be called `oracle/coherence:14.1.1.0.0`.

-    To build a Docker image using GraalVM (CE) (*Coherence 14.1.1.0.0 only*)
+    To build a Docker image using Oracle Java 11 as the base image (*Coherence 14.1.1.0.0 only*):

     ```shell
+    mvn install -Pjdk11
+    ```

+    The resulting image file will be called `oracle/coherence:14.1.1.0.0-jdk11`.

+    To build a Docker image using GraalVM (CE) as the base image (*Coherence 14.1.1.0.0 only*):

+    ```shell
     mvn install -Pgraal
     ```

-   The resulting image file will be called `oracle/coherence-graal:14.1.1.0.0`.
+   The resulting image file will be called `oracle/coherence:14.1.1.0.0-graal`.

 ### To build a Docker image for for Coherence 12.2.1.3.0 and earlier Coherence versions